JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

    ![New Compose Multiplatform app on desktop](first-compose-project-on-desktop-3.png){width=400}

-4. To fix this, update the `main.kt` file in the `desktopApp/src/kotlin` directory as follows:
+4. To fix this, update the `main.kt` file in the `desktopApp` source set as follows:

     ```kotlin
     fun main() = application {